Top Open WebUI Alternatives for Running LLMs Locally

 Inspired by AUTOMATIC1111's Stable Diffusion Web UI, it aims to provide an easy-to-use and feature-rich experience for text generation.

-• GPU acceleration for high performance but runs on CPU too.
+✅ GPU acceleration for higher performance, but runs on CPU too

 Getting Started with Text Generation WebUI